sgayda2/resource_retriever_service/README.md

 A resource retriever service definition, plugin, and in memory service implementation to allow rviz to use remote mesh files for visualization

 # Quality Declarations.
-The quality declarations for the included sub packages can be found [here](QUALITY_DECLARATION.md).
+The quality declarations for the included service packages can be found [here](resource_retriever_service/QUALITY_DECLARATION.md).